MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/about-kusto-data.md

 ms.reviewer: mblythe
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 01/12/2020
+ms.date: 01/27/2020
 ---
 # Kusto client library

-The Kusto Client SDK (Kusto.Data) exposes a programmatic API similar to ADO.NET, so using it should feel natural for people experienced in .NET.
-Briefly speaking, one creates either a query client (`ICslQueryProvider`) or a control command provider (`ICslAdminProvider`) from a connection string object pointing at the Kusto engine service, database, authentication method, etc. This allows one to then issue data queries or control commands by specifying the appropriate Kusto query language string, and get back one or more data tables via the returned `IDataReader` object.
+The Kusto Client SDK (Kusto.Data) exposes a programmatic API similar to ADO.NET, so using it should feel natural for those experienced with .NET.
+You create either a query client (`ICslQueryProvider`) or a control command provider (`ICslAdminProvider`) from a connection string object pointing at the Kusto engine service, database, authentication method, etc. You can then issue data queries or control commands by specifying the appropriate Kusto query language string, and get back one or more data tables via the returned `IDataReader` object.

-More concretely, to create an ADO.NET-like client allowing queries against Kusto, one uses static methods on the `Kusto.Data.Net.Client.KustoClientFactory` class.
+More concretely, to create an ADO.NET-like client allowing queries against Kusto, use static methods on the `Kusto.Data.Net.Client.KustoClientFactory` class.
 These take the connection string and create a thread-safe, disposable, client object.
-(It is strongly recommended that client code refrains from creating "too many" instances of this object, and instead create an object per connection string and hold on to it for as long as it is needed.)
+(It's strongly recommended that client code does not create "too many" instances of this object.
+Instead, client code should create an object per connection string and hold on to it for as long as necessary.)
 This allows the client object to efficiently cache resources.

 In general, all methods on the clients are thread-safe with two exceptions: `Dispose`, and setter properties.
-For consistent results, one should not invoke either methods concurrently.
+For consistent results, do not invoke either methods concurrently.

 The following are a few examples.